-Here we celebrate the wedding of our beloved Granddad, Matt Hemmingsen, to Caroline Dybedal, his first wife.
-They were married March 17, 1905 in Moland Lutheran Church, Mason, Bayfield County, Wisconsin.
+We celebrate the wedding of our beloved Granddad, Matt Hemmingsen, to Caroline Dybedal, his first wife.
+They married March 17, 1905, at the Moland Lutheran Church, Mason, Bayfield County, WI.
 He was 28, and she, 22.1 2

-Caroline was born in Norway in September of 1883 and emigrated to the Mason area, actually to Pratt Township, in 1886.3
+Caroline was born in September of 1883 in Norway and emigrated to the Mason area – Pratt Township, in 1886.3

-Caroline broke Granddad’s heart; she soon grew ill and succumbed to galloping consumption in 1907 – a particularly virulent form of TB.
-Her younger brother, Ed, later married Granddad’s half-sister Mildred.
+Caroline broke Granddad’s heart; she soon grew gravely ill and succumbed to galloping consumption in 1907.
+It was a particularly virulent form of TB.

-We have established a wonderful new connection to descendants of Mildred and Ed.
-They shared these photos.
+In time, Caroline’s brother, Ed, would marry Granddad’s half-sister, Mildred.
+We have established a wonderful new connection with descendants of Mildred and Ed.
+They graciously shared the photos displayed here.

-Caroline’s father, Jens or John, left Norway in 1883.3 Wife, Caroline or Karen, arrived in 1886 with Jens, b 1881, and little Caroline.
+Caroline’s father, Jens or John, left Norway in 1883.3 His wife, Caroline or Karen, arrived in 1886, accompanied by her children.
 John was a farmer.
-He and Karen were born in 1853, so were same aged as our Berith Mathisdatter.
-Karen claimed to be mother of eleven, six of whom survived.
-Their Wisconsin-born included Henry b.
+He and Karen were born in 1853, so were same aged as our great grandmother, Berith Mathisdatter.
+Karen claimed to be mother of eleven children, six of whom survived.
+Their Wisconsin-born included: Henry b.
 1887, Carl E. b 1891 and Julia b.
 1894.
 3 Carl was likely Edward, who married Mildred Hemmingson.

 COME ALONG WITH US DEAR STEP-FARMOR CAROLINE

 Farmor is one’s Norwegian paternal grandmother.
-Usually, a step would come after one’s farmor, but we can be flexible.
-The couple had no issue, but Caroline is ours, so she has us.
+Usually, a step-farmor would come after one’s farmor, but we can be flexible.
+Although the couple had no issue, Caroline is ours, so she has us.
 Granddad did not shy of remembering her in his memoirs.
 She impacted his life.
 Granny, Margaret Naysmith Alexander (1891-1979), was confidently inclusive to allow it.
 Granny’s attitude hints to a nuance that reflection can bear out.

 Just a few generations ago, blended families were ever so common and driven by early death.
 Today it is more likely due to divorce, with feelings of jealousy and fears of divided loyalty.
 Bereaved families of yesteryear were apt to be grateful to step-parents who allowed fathers to work and/or shielded mothers from poverty – “that’s life”.